 Busting the brace position myth

-According to experts, the purpose of the brace position is to compact the body so that your vital organs are protected from injury.
+According to experts, the purpose of the brace position is to compress the body so that your vital organs are protected from injury.
 This position also helps facilitate a crash’s force to channel into the chair instead of your body.
 You can also check “MythBusters” to find out more about it.

 Getting drunk on a flight

 Most of you get excited seeing the mini bottles on your flight, but you know that drinking too much is not the best option.
 If a flight attendant sees you’re getting too buzzed, she can cut you off.
-Getting intoxicated on a plane is illegal, and the same goes for flight attendants as they cannot provide more alcohol to passengers to get drunk.
+Getting intoxicated on a plane is illegal, and the same goes for flight attendants, as they cannot provide more alcohol to passengers to get drunk.

 If you get intoxicated on a plane and cause some significant disturbance (which you will once you get too drunk), you can get up to a two-year sentence.
 However, we also recommend you drink in moderation because the changing cabin pressure increases the impact of each glass of alcohol compared to what it would be on land.